MRtrix3/mrtrix3/docs/reference/commands/mtlognorm.rst

 The -mask option is mandatory, and is optimally provided with a brain mask, such as the one obtained from dwi2mask earlier in the processing pipeline.

-Example usage: mtbin wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif -mask mask.mif.
+Example usage: mtlognorm wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif -mask mask.mif.

-The estimated multiplicative bias field is guaranteed to have a mean of 1 over all voxels within the mask.

 Options
 -------